richardlam4391/IBM-Data-Analyst-Professional-Certificate/README.md

 ## 📌 Project Overview
 The technology landscape evolves rapidly, making it crucial for software companies, recruiters, and educational entities to know which programming languages, cloud environments, and database architectures dominate the market.

-* **The Business Task:** Collected, cleaned, analyzed, and visualized real-world tech stack data, which is found in the comprehensive Stack Overflow Developer Survey, to identify technology skills in current and future times and demographics.
+* **The Business Task:** Creating interactive dashboards to present the technology tools for many people with different age and education in present and future
-* **The Goal:** Built a functional business dashboard detailing high-value technology insights for future strategic planning.
+* **Gold** Collected data via Web Scraping and APIs → Cleaned data in Python → Stored in SQL → Created a comprehensive dashboard in IBM Cognos.

 ## 🛠️ Technical Stack & Tools
 * **Data Ingestion:** Python, REST APIs, BeautifulSoup (Web Scraping)